leifbr/partnerlabs/docs/class1/modules/module3.rst

       #.
 If you leave the defaults the BIG-IP will basically be a blank slate.
 Yours to configure however you want.
       #.
 If you select **Yes** under **configBigipNet** the BIG-IP will be configured with the base networking for the labs (vlans, self IPs and default gateway)
       #.
-Under **AS3 Declaration URL** you can enter a link to the json that will configure your layer 4-7 services (pools, virtual servers, etc).
+Under **AS3 Declaration URL** you can enter a link to an AS3 json file that will configure your layer 4-7 services (pools, virtual servers, etc).
       #. **CONSULT YOUR LAB GUIDE TO DETERMINE THE NETWORKING AND L4-7 SERVICES REQUIRED FOR YOUR LAB**

       .. important::